 Asked about cryptocurrency, the White House said they’re monitoring it.
 Pushed further, Sanders mentioned Homeland Security specifically. pic.twitter.com/55n3SI0NvE

 President Trump’s silence is deafening considering he tweets and comments on a wide range of topics.
 The president recently trumpeted the record-breaking performance of the stock market ever since he took office.

 Despite Trump’s reticence on the subject, the billionaire mogul has bitcoin bulls in his constellation.

-Billionaire Peter Thiel — who was a member of the Trump administration’s transition team — holds hundreds of millions of dollars worth of bitcoin, the Wall Street Journal reported January 2.
+Billionaire Peter Thiel — who was a member of the Trump administration’s transition team — holds hundreds of millions of dollars worth of bitcoin, according to the Wall Street Journal.
 Thiel serves on the president’s technology advisory council.

 Thiel’s Silicon Valley venture capital firm, the Founders Fund, purchased $15 million to $20 million worth of bitcoin in mid-2017.
 That cache is now worth hundreds of millions of dollars, thanks to the currency’s meteoric price spikes in late 2017.